 In the home, we will write our shopping list on the Sheet and the goods will be delivered to our door or, if we really feel we need to make a trip, be ready for collection.
 We will be able to order taxis, watch television, or do any of our recreational activities, either on the Sheet or by using the Sheet to order or direct the activities.
 In the car, the Sheet will store our route, together with any alternatives, so that we arrive at our destination safely and in good time.
 On the train or bus, the Sheet will contain our favourite news media so that we can keep up to date, without litter or inconvenience to others.
 When we are on holiday, or even just out for a walk, the Sheet will be our map or guidebook.

 Telecommunications will be revolutionised.
-The so-called third generation (3G) phones will go some way towards this revolution.
+Fifth generation (5G) phones will go some way towards this revolution.
 But the Sheet will integrate almost everything we do.
 We will be able to control our finances, book holidays, look up information and talk to friends (or strangers, if you like chat rooms).
 In fact, anything we can do on the Internet at present will be possible.
 We will even be able to produce our own web sites on the Sheet for others to access via their own Sheets.

 The advent of the Sheet is a vision of the computer of the future.
 With it, we will have almost gone full circle from the stone tablet or cave wall.
 The difference is that we will be able to share or restrict information almost at will.
 We will be able to carry information about with us and process it anywhere.
 Almost everything we do will be connected with the Sheet in some way.
 If this all sounds rather far fetched, remember, current technology already encompasses most of these functions.
 It is simply a matter of refining the technology, of integration, miniaturisation and packaging.
 Could the Sheet be a reality within ten years?
 I would like to think so.